South Bay / Boulevard Park trail

 Gentle to moderate, with good options for all abilities.

-A very popular park just outside of Bellingham, with lots of families and dog walkers.
+A very popular park just outside of Bellingham, with lots of families, dog walkers, and still great for trail running.
 There are options of smaller single-tracks off the southern side of the lake and a possible 2-3 mile undulating extension for a tougher and longer route.
 If you get too hot, it’s a great place to take a dip and cool off.
 If lake water doesn’t tick your boxes, there are showers at the Wilkin St. entrance to rinse off afterward.

 West Entrance off of Samish Way, East of 46th St.